Crossbite: Treatment

 A child with posterior crossbite should be treated immediately if the child shifts their mandible on closing, which is often seen in a unilateral crossbite as mentioned above.
 The best age to treat a child with crossbite is in their mixed dentition when their palatal sutures have not fused to each other.
 Palatal expansion allows more space in an arch to relieve crowding and correct posterior crossbite.
 The correction can include any type of palatal expanders that will expand the palate which resolves the narrow constriction of the maxilla.
 There are several therapies that can be used to correct a posterior crossbite: braces, 'Z' spring or cantilever spring, quad helix, removable plates, clear aligner therapy, or a Delaire mask.
 The correct therapy should be decided by the orthodontist depending on the type and severity of the crossbite.

 One of the keys in diagnosing the anterior crossbite due to skeletal vs dental causes is diagnosing a CR-CO shift in a patient.
 An adolescent presenting with anterior crossbite may be positioning their mandible forward into centric occlusion (CO) due to the dental interferences.
 Thus finding their occlusion in centric relation (CR) is key in diagnosis.
 For anterior crossbite, if their CO matches their CR then the patient truly has a skeletal component to their crossbite.
 If the CR shows a less severe class 3 malocclusion or teeth not in anterior crossbite, this may mean that their anterior crossbite results due to dental interferences.

 Goal to treat unilateral crossbites should definitely include removal of occlusal interferences and elimination of the functional shift.
 Treating posterior crossbites early may help prevent the occurrence of Temporomandibular joint pathology.

 Unilateral crossbites can also be diagnosed and treated properly by using a Deprogramming splint.
 This splint has flat occlusal surface which causes the muscles to deprogram themselves and establish new sensory engrams.
 When the splint is removed, a proper centric relation bite can be diagnosed from the bite.

 Self-correction

 Literature states that very few crossbites tend to self-correct which often justify the treatment approach of correcting these bites as early as possible.
 Only 0–9% of crossbites self-correct.
-Lindner et al. reported that in a 50% of crossbites were corrected in 76 four-year-old children.
+Lindner et al. reported that 50% of crossbites were corrected in 76 four-year-old children.